univention/office365/doc/README-code.md

 #### Parser (UDMObjects => AzureObjects)

-As a design decision we avoided including specific logic of conversion in any other UDM or Azure classes.
+As a design decision we avoided to include specific logic to convert in any other UDM object or Azure classes.
 So, one of the main functions of the connector is to be able to translate an UDMObject to the corresponding AzureObject.

 In this translation, we need to use the [mapping of the attributes](#office365-attributes-mapping--).
-To take care of all these, the `ConnectorAttributes` class parse the needed values and apply the expected precedences.
+To take care of all these, the `ConnectorAttributes` class parses the needed values and applies the expected precedences.

 Both `GroupConnector` and `UserConnector` contain their own implementation of this method, but only in the latter contains certain slightly more complex operations to filter and extract the necessary information from the UDM object.

-The returned values is an already created AzureObject with the expected information in it.
+The returned values is an already created `AzureObject` with the expected information in it.

 #### Usage examples
-The best way to understand the usage of the UserConnector and GroupConnector is to look into the code of the [group](/listeners/office365-group.py) and [user](/listeners/office365-user.py) listeners.
+The best way to understand the usage of the `UserConnector` and `GroupConnector` is to look into the code of the [group](/listeners/office365-group.py) and [user](/listeners/office365-user.py) listeners.

 ---